LogtalkDotOrg/logtalk-for-vscode/README.md

 ### Code Navigation

+Code navigation features **require** the code to be loaded, typically by opening the project loader file and selecting the "Load File" menu or context menu item.

 #### Go to Declaration

 Click in the middle of a predicate name and select the "Go to Declaration" menu or context menu item.